 Registration of Pets

-Registration includes documentation signed by a licensed veterinarian or state/local authority that the pet has received all inoculations required by state or local law, and that the pet has no communicable disease(s) and is pest-free.
+Registration includes documentation signed by a licensed veterinarian or state/local authority that the pet has received all inoculations required by state or local law, and that the pet has no communicable disease(s), has been spayed or neutered, and is pest-free.
 This registration must be renewed annually and will be coordinated with the annual reexamination date.

 Pet Agreement

-The pet agreement is the resident’s certification that he or she has received a copy of the PHA’s pet policy and applicable house rules, that he or she has read the policies and/or rules, understands them, and agrees to comply with them.
+The pet agreement is the resident’s certification that they have received a copy of the Housing Authority of Danville’s pet policy and applicable house rules, that they have read the policies and/or rules, understand them, and agree to comply with them.

-The resident further certifies by signing the pet agreement that he or she understands that noncompliance with the PHA’s pet policy and applicable house rules may result in the withdrawal of PHA approval of the pet or termination of tenancy.
+The resident further certifies by signing the pet agreement that they understand that noncompliance with the Housing Authority of Danville’s pet policy and applicable house rules may result in the withdrawal of Housing Authority of Danville approval of the pet or termination of tenancy.

 10-II.C.
 STANDARDS FOR PETS [24 CFR 5.318; 960.707(b)]

-PHAsPHAs may not require that cats be declawed.
+Cat declawing is not a requirement or condition of pet ownership in public housing and HUD encourages PHAs to refrain from engaging in this practice [New PH OCC GB, Pet Ownership, p.
+9].

 10-II.D.
 PET RULES

-Pet owners are not permitted to exercise pets or permit pets to deposit waste on project premises outside of the areas designated for such purposes.
+Pet owners are permitted to exercise pets or permit pets to deposit waste on project premises, other than areas designated as no pet.
+Owner must immediately remove such waste and deposit in a trash container.

 Pet Care

-Each pet owner shall be responsible for adequate care, nutrition, exercise and medical attention for his/her pet.
+Each pet owner shall be responsible for adequate care, nutrition, exercise and medical attention for their pet.

-Each pet owner shall be responsible for appropriately training and caring for his/her pet to ensure that the pet is not a nuisance or danger to other residents and does not damage PHA property.
+Each pet owner shall be responsible for appropriately training and caring for their pet to ensure that the pet is not a nuisance or danger to other residents and does not damage Housing Authority of Danville property.

+Inspections and Repairs

+Except for emergencies, management will not enter the dwelling unit for performance of repairs or inspections where a pet resides unless one of the following:

+The Housing Authority employee is accompanied for the entire duration of the inspection or repair by the pet owner or responsible person designated by the pet owner.
+The pet must be held under physical restraint by the pet owner or responsible person until management has completed its tasks.

+The pet is securely confined:

+In a bedroom away from the repair(s) needed.
+(Applicable to repairs only)

+In a size appropriate crate.
+(Anywhere in apartment for inspection, but away from the repair(s) needed by maintenance.)

+Any delays or interruptions suffered by management in the inspection, maintenance, and upkeep of the premises due to the presence of a pet may be cause for lease termination.

 10-III.B.
 PET DEPOSITS

 Pet owners are required to pay a pet deposit in addition to any other required deposits.
-The amount of the deposit is $100.00, and must be paid in full before the pet is brought on the premises.
+The amount of the deposit is $200.00, and must be paid in full before the pet is brought on the premises.